jessepav/lacygoill-wiki-backup/vim/highlighting.md

    - the terminal supports true colors

-   - Vim and Tmux are properly configured to support true colors: see `:h xterm-true-color`, and `man tmux /Tc`
+   - Vim and tmux are properly configured to support true colors: see `:h xterm-true-color`, and `man tmux /Tc`

 ### What are the 6 most common attributes which can be given to a HG via `[c]term` and `gui`?